IntersectMBO/plutus/plutus-metatheory/src/Utils/List.lagda.md

 ... | refl = refl

 ```
-We may have that BS <>>I (H :: FS) ≡ BS' <>>I (H' :: FS').
+We may have that Bs <>>I (H :: Fs) ≡ Bs' <>>I (H' :: Fs').
-We cannot conclude that BS ≡ BS', H ≡ H' and FS ≡ FS', because the focus
+We cannot conclude that Bs ≡ Bs', H ≡ H' and Fs ≡ Fs', because the focus
 could be at different places of the same indexed list.
-However, if there is a predicate P such that P holds for every element of BS and BS',
+However, if there is a predicate P such that P holds for every element of Bs and Bs',
 but ¬(P H) and ¬(P H'), then this determines where the focus is and we may conclude that
-BS ≡ BS', H ≡ H' and FS ≡ FS'.
+Bs ≡ Bs', H ≡ H' and Fs ≡ Fs'.

 ```
 equalbyPredicate++ : ∀{A : Set}